 Baidu, Alibaba and Tencent (BAT)

-The BAT is the Chinese name given to the following IT companies giants in mainland China.
+The BAT is the Chinese name given to the IT companies giants in China; Baidu, Alibaba, and Tencent.

 The BAT companies work along the same lines as Google, Microsoft, Amazon, etc.

 It is estimated that the BAT companies directly or indirectly control over 70% of the internet business and transactions in China.

 There is a major difference between China and the rest of the world in the way business approaches the Chinese internet.
 Most Chinese business want to be part of an existing distribution channel and not create their own internet presences.

 This is in part due to